A Regency Masquerade

 Dominos of no character, and fancy dresses of no meaning, made, as is usual at such meetings, the general herd of the company: for the rest, the men were Spaniards, chimney-sweepers, Turks, watchmen, conjurers, and old women; and the ladies, shepherdesses, orange girls, Circassians, gipseys, haymakers, and sultanas.

-A masquerade gave participants the chance to assume identities that allowed them to upend the behavioral expectations of the public sphere.
+A masquerade gave participants the chance to assume identities that allowed them to upend the Georgian era behavioral expectations of the public sphere.
 All of those “regency rules” we expect were not just subverted at a masquerade, but they were expected to be.
 There was a significant behavioral license, from approaching and dancing with people you don’t know, or men dressing as women or acting entirely in character the entire evening, even if that means acting badly.
-If you aren’t recognized, it allowed for participants at a masquerade to assume an identity for the evening and subvert expectations like chastity, sobriety, or even rationality.
+When you aren’t recognized, it allowed for participants to assume an identity for the evening and subvert expectations like chastity, sobriety, or even rationality.

 This picture has a woman in a domino dancing with a man in costume, and another woman dressed as a man with a painted mask.